 Federal funding is a major component in determining the level of capital investment the Authority is able to program.
 Federal aid for transit programs has historically been provided pursuant to multi-year authorizations.
-The most recent multi-year authorization, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users ("SAFETEA-LU"), provides funding through the 2009 federal fiscal year.
+The most recent multi-year authorization, the Safe, Accountable, Flexible, and Efficient Transportation Equity Act: A Legacy for Users ("SAFETEA-LU"), provides funding through the 2009 federal fiscal year.
 Under SAFETEA-LU, the Authority was able to increase its federal investment through a projected increase in our formula apportionment.

-Upon approval of the FY2008 federal apportionments, the MBTA intends to submit grant applications to the Federal Transit Administration (FTA) for federal grants.
-These funds, which are estimated to total approximately \$286 million in FY2008, will be used for various capital projects.
-The three major program areas are: accessibility (\$6.0 million), enhancement (\$26.6 million), and infrastructure reinvestment (\$253.4 million).
-The accessibility program includes the continuation of the Light Rail Accessibility Program ("LRAP" includes the following stations: Arlington, Copley, Government Center, Science Park and Kenmore).
+Upon approval of the FY2010 federal apportionments, the MBTA intends to submit grant applications to the Federal Transit Administration (FTA) for federal grants.
+These funds, which are estimated to total over \$280 million in FY2010, will be used for various capital projects.
+The three major program areas are: accessibility, enhancement, and infrastructure reinvestment.
+The accessibility program includes the continuation of the Light Rail Accessibility Program ("LRAP" includes the following stations: Arlington, Copley, Government Center,

+Science Park and Kenmore).
 The enhancement program includes funding for public address systems, LED signage and systemwide intelligent transportation systems.
-System reinvestment projects include Blue Line modernization, Orange and Blue Line signal upgrades, the modernization of Ashmont Station and the Everett Maintenance Facility, the bridge program, replacement of elevators and escalators, the Station Management Project, Fairmount Corridor Improvements, Commuter Rail Coach Reliability and Safety Program, as well as the procurement various types of vehicles including Blue Line cars, Commuter Rail locomotives and coaches and Emission-Controlled Diesel (ECD) buses.
+System reinvestment projects include Blue Line modernization, systemwide power improvements, Orange and Blue Line signal upgrades, the bridge and tunnel program, replacement of elevators and escalators, as well as the procurement various types of vehicles including Blue Line cars, Commuter Rail coaches and Emission-Controlled Diesel (ECD) buses.